bondagit/aes67-linux-daemon/daemon/README.md

 > **last\_seen**
 > JSON number specifying the last time the source was announced.
-> This time is expressed in seconds since the daemon startup.
+> This time is expressed in seconds since the source was announced.

 > **announce_period**
 > JSON number specifying the meausured period in seconds between the last source announcements.